code-check/challenge-sudoku-medium/README.md

 ### Sudoku solution

 Some sudoku has multiple solutions, but all of puzzles we provide have a unique solution.

-#### Utility functions

-This challenge provides 3 functions to check if a certain move is valid for either a cell, column or row.

 #### Puzzle 1